Claire Sugden: Early life and education

 Sugden was born the youngest of five children of Arthur and Elizabeth Sugden.
 Arthur was born in Leeds and worked as a prison officer, and met Elizabeth in Castlerock.
 Claire Sugden was raised in the Greenmount area of Coleraine.
 She attended Killowen primary school and Coleraine High School before studying a bachelor's degree in politics at Queen's University Belfast and graduating in 2008.
 She also has a master's degree in Irish politics from Queen's University Belfast and was studying part-time for a master's degree in political lobbying from the Ulster University when she was co-opted as an MLA.

 Political career

 Early political career

 After graduating in 2008, Sugden was an intern at the Office of the First Minister and Deputy First Minister.
-She then interned at the United States Department of Health and Human Services as part of the Washington Ireland Program.
+She then interned at the United States Department of Health and Human Services as part of the Washington-Ireland Program.
 In 2008, she began working as a parliamentary assistant for David McClarty, then Ulster Unionist Party MLA for East Londonderry, a role she maintained until her co-option in 2014.
 In 2011, she managed McClarty's campaign for East Londonderry after he resigned from the UUP and stood as an independent unionist.
-She was co-opted as a member of Coleraine Borough Council in 2013 after McClarty resigned his seat on the council.
-She was nominated to succeed him in his seat in February 2014 after he fell ill.
+She was co-opted as a member of Coleraine Borough Council in 2013 after McClarty resigned his seat on the council, and succeeded him as a Legislative Assembly member in February 2014 after his death.